NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 ~~~
 *Figure 2: Domain Names for AED*

-For example, to request an AED resource record for an AI agent identified as "agent-007" hosted at "www.example.com", the QNAME "agent-007.www.example.com" is used.
+For example, to request AED RRs for an AI agent identified as "agent-007" hosted at "www.example.com", the QNAME "agent-007.www.example.com" is used.

 To maintain flexibility, the internal structure and generation mechanism of the "agent_id" label are left open to deployment-specific choices or future specifications.
 However, any abstract identifier used MUST be mapped to a valid DNS label.
 Examples of such identifiers MAY include: